 This meeting must occur after the written sabbatical proposals have been distributed to and read by the committee members.

-The committee will hear presentations and/or ask questions of the applicants for sabbatical leave, if so decided by its co-chairs (A.3).

 The committee will discuss the proposals.

 The committee will rank the proposals by secret ballot.

 The co-chairs will count the votes and notify the committee of the overall ranking.